modlfo/modlfo.github.io/projects.md

 Pla creates (at compile-time) fast and easy templates that can be filled out to generate complex text.

+You can find the main page of the project here: [https://modlfo.github.io/pla/](https://modlfo.github.io/pla/)

 ---

 # Microbruto